tjthejuggler/JugCoach/docs/notes.md

 immediate todo

-make a search box in the random pattern that limits the random patterns that are shown

 get rid of the bug that shows an empty tag in the pattern details page

 in addition to search, or maybe instead of search there should be a way for the coach to query the